TV pundits assure us that every hardship–even a pandemic–has a silver lining. Eventually.

 “Clue?
 Do we still have that?”
 I asked, desperately hoping her dedication to Law & Order: SVU might have had its origins in the board game.
 She expressed doubt that we’d remember how to play it.

-I might be old, but I can still read.
+I might be old, but I can still read instructions.

 Last night on the news, they showed us neighborhoods, instead of germs, and the creative approaches to stay-in-place orders.
 Households put stuffed animals in windows to entertain other families out for a walk.
 The search delights children.